 Principle 4: Patients who can benefit from Celgene products should have access to them.

-Celgene’s purpose is the bold pursuit of science and a commitment to always put patients first.
+Celgene’s purpose is changing the course of human health through bold pursuits in science, and a promise to always put patients first.
 Ensuring patients who need Celgene medicines can receive them is central to this purpose.
 We work collaboratively with governments, health systems, payers and all other stakeholders to find constructive solutions to pricing and access issues.
 Our aspiration is to provide every patient with the medicine they need, but this requires the collaboration of all stakeholders.
 Patient access is a shared goal; it cannot be achieved by biopharmaceutical companies alone.

 * * *

 These principles define how Celgene approaches the pricing of its innovative medicines in the countries where we operate, striving for consistency, clarity and transparency.
-Our goal is to apply these principles holistically with each other, acknowledging that in some cases this may be challenging due to the specifics of each situation.
-We are committed to continuing our efforts, in collaboration with all stakeholders, to ensure an optimal outcome for patients.
+We will continue to evolve these efforts, in collaboration with all stakeholders, to ensure an optimal outcome for patients.

 2 On a GAAP (generally accepted accounting principles) basis.